interlay/interlay.github.io/docs/vault/overview.md

 ## Fee Model

-Vaults earn fees on issue and redeem, based on the PolkaBTC volume.
+Vaults earn fees on issue and redeem, based on the interBTC volume.

-In addition, in the first year (and subject to extension), Vaults will receive a subsidy from the Polkadot Treasury for correctly operating the PolkaBTC bridge and providing DOT collateral (Note: this is still subject to final confirmation!).
+In addition, in the first year (and subject to extension), Vaults will receive a subsidy from the Polkadot Treasury for correctly operating the interBTC bridge and providing DOT collateral (Note: this is still subject to final confirmation!).

 ### Pool-based Fee Distribution

-Vaults earn fees based on the issued and redeemed PolkaBTC volume.
-To reduce variance of payouts, the PolkaBTC bridge implements a **pooled fee model**.
+Vaults earn fees based on the issued and redeemed interBTC volume.
+To reduce variance of payouts, the interBTC bridge implements a **pooled fee model**.

-Each time a user issues or redeems PolkaBTC, they pay the following fees to a **global fee pool**:
+Each time a user issues or redeems interBTC, they pay the following fees to a **global fee pool**:

-- **Issue Fee**: `0.5%` of the Issue volume, paid in *PolkaBTC*
+- **Issue Fee**: `0.5%` of the Issue volume, paid in *interBTC*
-- **Redeem**: `0.5%` of the redeem volume, paid in *PolkaBTC*
+- **Redeem**: `0.5%` of the redeem volume, paid in *interBTC*

 From this fee pool, `77%` is distributed among all active Vaults based on the following two factors:

-- 90% based on the Vault's **BTC in custody** ( = issued PolkaBTC) in proportion to the total locked BTC ( = issued PolkaBtc) across all Vaults
+- 90% based on the Vault's **BTC in custody** ( = issued interBTC) in proportion to the total locked BTC ( = issued PolkaBtc) across all Vaults
 - 10% based on the Vault's **locked DOT collateral** in proportion to the total locked DOT collateral across all Vaults

 Specifically, each Vault's fee is calculated according to the following formula: